kuzzleio/documentation-old/api-reference/source/includes/_authController.md

 }
 ```

 Delete credentials of the specified `<strategy>` for the current user.
-Once done, the current user will not be able to connect with this strategy anymore.
+If the credentials that generated the current JWT are removed, the user will remain logged in until he logs out or his session expires, but won't be able to log in with these credentials afterward.

 ## getCurrentUser